Request a Class

 The Epson 9900 is a high quality printer designed to take photographic printing and art reproduction to the next level.
 Learn how to print professional looking photographs on various sizes of material.
 Setup and operate the machine, and print custom color or black-and-white photo prints on Epson Luster paper.

-Explore different formats of printing with the Roland XR-640, perfect for creating decals, stickers, banners, apparel transfers and more.
+Explore the world of vinyl printing and cutting, perfect for creating decals, stickers, banners, apparel transfers and more.
 Learn the step-by-step process of preparing graphics, basic machine setup, software usage, and production for different applications.
+Note: machine specifications differ across facilities.
+South Philadelphia students train on the Roland XR-640 and Wilmington students train on the SP-300i.
+Before operating this machine at a new facility, please see a shop staff member for brief, complementary training.

 Cover the basics of operating a traditional, consumer-grade sewing machine.
 Learn to identify machine parts and set them up to sew, wind bobbins, and prepare material for sewing.
 Gain confidence in identifying different types of fabric, needles and stitches, and when to use each.
 Walk away with a tote bag sewn to completion.
 NOTE: students may bring in their own fabric to class if they wish, or will be asked to complete the project using basic fabric provided by NextFab.

 Learn the basics of digital embroidery operating the Brother Innov-ís 2800D embroidery machine and the PE-Design NEXT software.
 Topics will include navigating the machine’s LCD interface, setting up the machine and software, matching types of threads and needles to their intended applications, and troubleshooting common problems.
-Explore correct use of a hoop and stabilizer to embroider an image from a stock file.
+Explore correct use of a hoop and stabilizer to embroider basic imagery.

 Through a combination of guided instruction and independent work, build on existing knowledge of Adobe Illustrator to create and design for laser cutting.
 Explore features that can be used for laser design including layer use, smart guides, bitmaps, clipping paths, compound shapes and kerf testing.
 Time will be given at the end of class to work on personal files.
 Introduction to Adobe Illustrator or a prior working knowledge of Illustrator is required.